 Scanning isn’t the only way to acquire images of your documents.
 When taking pictures of documents, a number of factors should be kept in mind to make the photo better suited for recognition.

 AHL suggests using the Microsoft OfficeLens or CamScanner apps instead of just the camera on your device.
 Both are free downloads, user friendly, and available on all major mobile platforms.
 These apps create higher quality images when compared to the camera only.
 The higher quality images enable AHL to process and review the documents more quickly and accurately.

+• Important!
 The flash must not be used to take pictures of documents printed on glossy paper.

 • Even out and unfold the paper document or book pages so they are as flat as possible.
 The text lines should not be skewed, otherwise the text may not be converted properly.

 How to Improve an Image if:

 • Solution: Autofocus may not work properly in poor lighting or when taking pictures from a close distance.
 Try using brighter lighting.
 If that is not an option, try different settings within your capture app.